xela6134/movierentals/README.md

-# Fullstack Movie Rental System
+# Fullstack Movie DVD Rental System

 ## Overview

-This project is a fullstack movie rental system designed to allow users to sign up/log in, borrow movies, return them, write reviews, and receive movie recommendations based on their preferences and current popularity.
+This project is a fullstack movie rental system designed to allow users to sign up/log in, borrow movie DVDs, return them, write reviews, and receive movie recommendations based on their preferences and current popularity.

 The application is built using: